 In this guide I will go very in-depth into gameplay and teaching you exactly what you need to do, so that this guide is the only resource you will ever need to go to to learn about Tristana.

-There's a saying, in regards to ADC.
-It's something like "once you learn to play one ADC, you can play them all".
+They say in regards to ADC that once you learn to play one ADC, you can play them all.
 It's not too far off from the truth.
 Almost all marksmen share the same basic mechanics.
-And thus, this will be my most in-depth guide yet, as rather than just teaching you Tristana, I'll be teaching you an entire role.
+Because of this, I've made this my most in-depth guide by far, as rather than just teaching you Tristana, I'll be teaching you an entire role.

 However, Tristana's mid-game is very strong and her late-game is definitely among the strongest of any AD carry.
-Rapid Fire can give her extremely high DPS for a limited duration, she gets a lot of burst with Explosive Charge and Buster Shot, and she's an extremely safe champion with her extremely high range ( Draw a Bead will give her the highest permanent attack range in the game) and resettable, long distance dash, Rocket Jump.
+Rapid Fire can give her extremely high DPS for a limited duration, she gets a lot of burst with Explosive Charge and Buster Shot, and she's an extremely safe champion with her extremely high range and resettable long distance dash, Rocket Jump.

 I think these factors more than make up for her early-game weakness, which is in itself not too weak.
 She has some good matchups, especially at level 6 which is a huge power spike for her while not always such a big power spike for other ADC's.

 And above all, the biggest reason to play Tristana is she's so damn fun.
-Getting resets on her W is such a fun mechanic to have on an ADC, and since her preseason changes that make it reset on her E that's only become more fun to play around.
+Getting resets on her W is such a fun mechanic to have on an ADC.
 Whether she's average or strong, suited to the meta or not, she'll always be one of the most fun ADCs in the game, which explain why she's been so popular for so long.

 |Press the Attack: This is the best keystone on Tristana right now.
 It'll give you a nice bit of burst as well as increase your DPS and increase your support's damage as well.|